capnproto/capnproto/kjdoc/tour.md

 **WARNING!
 DANGER!** When using promise-fulfiller pairs, it is very easy to forget about both exception propagation and, more importantly, cancellation-safety.

 * **Exception-safety:** If your code stops early due to an exception, it may forget to invoke the fulfiller.
 Upon destroying the fulfiller, the consumer end will receive a generic, unhelpful exception, merely saying that the fulfiller was destroyed unfulfilled.
-To aid in debugging, you should make sure to catch exceptions and call `reject()` to propagate them.
+To aid in debugging, you should make sure to catch exceptions and call `fulfiller->reject()` to propagate them.
 * **Cancellation-safety:** Either the producer or the consumer task could be canceled, and you must consider how this affects the other end.
     * **Canceled consumer:** If the consumer is canceled, the producer may waste time producing an item that no one is waiting for.
 Or, worse, if the consumer has provided references to the producer (for example, a buffer into which results should be written), those references may become invalid upon cancellation, but the producer will continue executing, possibly resulting in a use-after-free.
 To avoid these problems, the producer can call `fulfiller->isWaiting()` to check if the consumer is still waiting -- this method returns false if either the consumer has been canceled, or if the producer has already fulfilled or rejected the promise previously.
 However, `isWaiting()` requires polling, which is not ideal.
 For better control, consider using an adapted promise (see below).
     * **Canceled producer:** If the producer is canceled, by default it will probably destroy the fulfiller without fulfilling or reject it.
 As described previously, the consumer will receive a non-descript exception, which is likely unhelpful for debugging.
 To avoid this scenario, the producer could perhaps use `.attach(kj::defer(...))` with a lambda that checks `fulfiller->isWaiting()` and rejects it if not.